chaoss/grimoirelab/utils/README.md

 and can be installed for testing in a virtual environment too.
 A set of modules to install can be selected, if not all want to be built.

+Currently, this script can produce all packages for the repos that already support Python packages, and install them in a virtual environment where they could be tested.

+To avoid problems with the Python installation in the host where the packages are produced, a virtual environment with installed dependencies for building is produced, and packages are built in it.

+The script accepts options to build or install, to select only a certain set of modules, to define directories for building and installing virtual environments, for the temporary repositories, for where to produce the Python packages, and to select a coordinated release file.

 Examples:

 * Build all modules in a coordinated release of GrimoireLab